 Chartered Members of Engineers Australia

 Engineering technologists, professional engineers, and engineering associates who are Chartered Members maintain their PI insurance.
-This category of members enjoys the benefit of being recognized by Engineers Australia.
+This category of members enjoys the benefit of being recognised by Engineers Australia.

 Non-members of Engineers Australia

-For individuals who are not members of Engineers Australia, they need to go through an assessment and demonstrate sufficient work experience and CPD statements that can be confirmed during the interview.
+For individuals who are not members of Engineers Australia, they must undergo an assessment and demonstrate sufficient work experience, as well as CPD statements that can be confirmed during the interview.
 They must also have PII insurance and keep it up to date while providing engineering services.

 Competency Demonstration Report (CDR) Applicants

-Applicants whose universities were not accredited to the specified Accords by Engineers Australia need to submit a Competency Demonstration Report.
+Applicants whose universities are not accredited by the specified Accords of Engineers Australia must submit a Competency Demonstration Report.

 NER Privacy Policy